teuzowebdeveloper9/estudos.php/README.md

 I think I've got a lot to gain by using GitHub.
 Not only do I keep my projects safe and sound, but I'm also boosting my deploys and getting the hang of Git for version control.

-What's in this repo?

-How to use this repo
-This is a public repo, so feel free to use it for educational purposes.
-Go ahead and explore the code, learn from it, and use it as a reference for your own projects.
 Thanks
 Thanks to everyone who's been supporting and encouraging me in my PHP learning journey.
 I hope this repo is helpful to you too!